 Have you ever found yourself stopping in the middle of a sentence because you forgot the person’s name?
 That’s a bit awkward.
-Of course, you can just make the conversation neutral, where you don’t have to mention their name, but you always want to make a good impression.
+You can just make the conversation neutral by not mentioning their name, but you always want to make a good impression.

 “I’m so bad with names!”

-In this case, what if you want to make a good impression and stay professional when you are in an interview?
+What should you do if you want to make a good impression and stay professional during an interview?
 Remembering your interviewer’s name could make you stand out but also make you a solid candidate.

-There is an article written by Natalie MacNeil meeting Kwik, a memory and brain performance expert.
+Natalie MacNeil, a famous author, wrote an article on her encounter with Kwik, a memory and brain performance expert.
 He has taught many public figures, such as celebrities, entrepreneurs and leaders how to maximize their creativity, memory and abilities to retain information all at once.
-So yes, our brain can be “trained” to perform at the highest level.
-Kwik also had many workshops around the world where he performed a training to memorize 100 phone numbers or names all at once.
+So yes, your brain can be “trained” to perform at its full potential.
+Kwik also had many workshops around the world where he conducted training sessions to help people memorize 100 phone numbers or names all at once.

 If you want to be an expert at remembering names, Kwik suggests his S.U.A.V.E method for training.
-You can start little by little or even use this method when meeting someone or having an interview with your future employer.
+You can start little by little or even use this method when meeting someone as well as during an interview with your future employer.